 The average amount of waste produced by a single household in a year is approximately 1000 kg of which only 30% of the total waste is recycled, as per the studies by the Swachh Bharat Urban ministry.
-Rest of the waste is either processed by the municipality or thrown out in the water bodies or at landfill sites.
+The rest of the waste is either processed by the municipality or thrown out in the water bodies or at landfill sites.
 But, if the people across the world, let alone India, segregate, recycle and compost the waste at their hands, can reduce the waste from a whopping 1000 kg to a minimal 100 kg per year, which can be recycled by the municipality, and also not have a negative impact on our environment.

-The people need to change the ingrained habit related to waste management and become a proud member of Swachh Bharat Abhiyan by learning the easy way of decomposing every day kitchen waste into a rich soil known as compost.
+The people need to change the ingrained habit related to waste management and become a proud member of Swachh Bharat Abhiyan by learning the easy way of decomposing everyday kitchen waste into a rich soil known as compost.
 Here are the steps that one must follow to turn their garbage into nutritional manure:

 Step 1: Find your composting spot.
 While you can choose to compost at any location in the house- inside or outside, it is necessary that you pick a place, be it your kitchen, balcony, terrace, or any other place.